 Most associations offer a wide variety of sponsorship opportunities.
+(This is an opportunity for the facilitator to present sponsorship opportunities available locally.)
 It is important that you find the right blend of sponsorship method and activation.
-If you are new to the idea, begin in an area-event-activity-that closely aligns with your organization's critical advantage.
-Then measure your success in terms of business build-but also in terms of exposure.
-Sponsorship is best utilized in multiples-a single sponsorship will likely not have the staying power of a repeated and more visible presence.
+If you are new to the idea, begin in an area - event - activity - that closely aligns with your organization's critical advantage.
+Then measure your success in terms of business build - but also in terms of exposure.
+Sponsorship is best utilized in multiples - a single sponsorship will likely not have the staying power of a repeated and more visible presence.

-You will now be introduced to some of the critical guidelines that, based on local, state and federal law guide the day-to-day policies and procedures of the apartment industry.
+You will now be introduced to some of the critical guidelines that, based on local, state and federal law, guide the day-to-day policies and procedures of the apartment industry.
 Supplier partners will learn how their business practices, behaviors and contracts can have a positive or negative impact on the community or apartment company.